jlentz17/rick-and-morty-app/README.md

 GIVEN I am searching for Rick and Morty info
 WHEN I press the Search button
-THEN I am presented with multiple characters and quotes in cards WHEN I press the play sound button
+THEN I am presented with a random character card with name, origin, species, and a picture and asked to save or next WHEN I press the save button
-THEN I am presented with a soundclip
+THEN the character card is saved into local storage for the Gallery WHEN I press the cancel button
+THEN it exits the modal
-WHEN I push Save Button
+WHEN I press the Gallery button
-THEN I can save my card and see it in a gallery in saved storage
+Then the gallery of stored character cards is shown with the cards side by side

 ## Built With